mdcourse/mdcourse.github.io/docs/source/chapters/chapter6.rst

 .. label:: end_MonteCarlo_class

-Test the code
+Test the Code
 -------------

-One can use a similar test as previously.
-Let us use a displace distance of 0.5 Angstrom, and make 1000 steps.
+Let us use a similar test as before.
+Set a displacement distance corresponding to a quarter of sigma, and perform a very small number of steps:

 .. label:: start_test_6a_class